Jollywatt/typst-fletcher/marks.typ

 /// Draw a mark at a given position and angle
 ///
 /// - mark (dictionary): Mark object to draw.
 Must contain a `draw` entry.
-/// - stroke (stroke): Stroke style for the mark.
-The stroke's paint is used as
+/// - stroke (stroke): Default stroke style for the mark.
+The stroke's paint
-///   the default fill style.
+///   is used as the default fill style.
+If the mark itself has `stroke`
+///   entry, this takes precedence.
-/// - origin (point): Coordinate of the mark's origin (as defined by
+/// - origin (point): Coordinate of the origin in the mark's frame, `(0,0)`.
-///   `tip-origin` or `tail-origin`).
 /// - angle (angle): Angle of the mark, `0deg` being $->$, counterclockwise.
-/// - debug (bool): Whether to draw the origin points.
 #let draw-mark(
 	mark,
 	stroke: 1pt,
 	origin: (0,0),
 	angle: 0deg,
-	debug: false
 ) = {
 	mark = resolve-mark(mark)
 	stroke = utils.as-stroke(stroke)